xinegan88/AppleM1OpinionMining/README.md

 2. Support Vector Classifier

 ### Recommendations
 * Collect more data regarding the customer's perception of compatibility among other products in the Apple universe.
+Work towards increased compatibility in later updates and releases.
+* Develop methods to deal with foriegn words when collecting social media data.
+* Capitialize on opportunities to highlight performance by reaching out to users with positive experiences and asking them about specific performance benchmarks.
+Expand efforts to learn more about user perception of performance.

 ### Future Work
-* Develop methods to deal with foriegn words when collection social media data.
 * Expand application to access data from additional platforms.
 * Take advantage of time data to provide insights into user opinions over time.
 * Stream data to a dashboard to analyze and update changing opinions in realtime.